cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 `getExecutionString()` function.
 This function receives a list of `abci.Request` and generates a string where every request will be replaced with a corresponding terminal.
 For example, request `r` of type `abci.Request_PrepareProposal` is replaced with the string `prepare_proposal`, the first part of `r`'s string representation.
-- Checks if the resulting string with terminals respects the grammar by calling the appropriate function (`verifyCleanStart()` or `verifyRecovery()`) depending on the execution type.
+- Checks if the resulting string with terminals respects the grammar by calling the `verify()` function.
 The implementations of both functions are the same; they just use different parsers and lexers.
 - Returns true if the execution is valid and an error if that's not the case.
 An example of an error is below.

 ```
-FAIL: TestABCIGrammar/full02 (8.76s)
+FAIL: TestCheckABCIGrammar/full02 (8.76s)
-        abci_test.go:24: ABCI grammar verification failed: The error: "Invalid clean-start execution: parser was expecting one of [init_chain], got [offer_snapshot] instead." has occurred at height 0.
+        abci_test.go:24: ABCI grammar verification failed: The error: "Invalid execution: parser was expecting one of [init_chain], got [offer_snapshot] instead." has occurred at height 0.

             Full execution:
             0: offer_snapshot apply_snapshot_chunk finalize_block commit